mayurbarange12/Hashnode-/clpbjsffx000909lceth747kv.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1700763386002/06f298a7-abb6-4ef5-aef6-c4b16ca3eab7.png align="center")

-## Today I learned these commands in Git:
+## Today I learned these commands in Git

 * `git init` --&gt; Initializes a new Git repository in the current directory, setting up the necessary files and structure for version control.